FranCarstens/inlineEggTimer/README.md

 ## Currently Works In

 For simplicity's sake the timer currently works on a limited number of websites.
-Adding additional sites is as easy as editing manifest.json file.
+Adding additional sites is as easy as editing the manifest.json file.

 * allrecipes.com
 * epicurious.com